openstack-k8s-operators/openstack-ansibleee-operator/README.md

 ## Using openstack-ansibleee-operator with EDPM Ansible

-When the openstack-ansibleee-operator spawns a job ansible execution environment crafted image can use playbooks and roles contained in its image.
+When the openstack-ansibleee-operator spawns a job ansible execution environment crafted image can use playbooks and roles contained in its image

 An openstack-ansibleee-runner image is hosted at [quay.io/openstack-k8s-operators/openstack-ansibleee-runner](https://quay.io/openstack-k8s-operators/openstack-ansibleee-runner)